eclipse-glsp/glsp-examples/project-templates/java-emf-theia/glsp-client/README.md

 yarn start
 ```

 It's also possible to start the Theia browser application in external mode.
-This means
-the `TaskList` GLSP server will not be started as an embedded process and is expected to be already running.
-This can be used for debugging purposes:
+This means the `TaskList` GLSP server will not be started as an embedded process and is expected to be already running.
+This can be used for debugging purposes, where you first start the GLSP server in debug mode and let the Theia application connect to it:

 ```bash
 yarn start:external